ivonh/ivonh/README.md

-- 👋 Hi, I’m @ivonh
+- 👋 Hi, I'm Ivon
-- 👀 I’m Full Stack Development
+- 👀 Full Stack Development is my passion
-- 🌱 Im Proficient in Java, C#, Python, JS, react, Reqact-Native and Djang.
-Plus mroe
+- 🌱 Im Proficient in Java, C#, Python, JS, React, Node.js, JS and Typescript, React-Native and Django.
+PHP and SQL
-- 💞️ I’m looking to collaborate on joint ventures
+- 💞️ I’m looking to collaborate on machine learning and AI
-- 📫 How to reach Micah#3845 (discord)
+- 📫 How to reach Micah#3845 (discord) ivon.harris@gmail.com

 <!---
 ivonh/ivonh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.